 As other families in a similar situation began to contact Loren for advice and support, Loren decided to establish Missing Persons Advocacy Network (MPAN) in 2013.

 SenateSHJ is a proud partner of MPAN.

-MPAN's aim is to bring missing individuals to the attention of the community which is why MPAN began The Unmissables coffee cup campaign.
+MPAN's exists to create awareness of long-term missing persons, provide support to families and advocate for a better understanding and recognition of missing person's in Austraila.
+This is why MPAN began The Unmissables coffee cup campaign.
 The campaign is a modern-day twist on the well-known stark, grainy photos on milk cartons that often depicted individuals as cases rather than people.
 The campaign, spanning the length of National Missing Persons Week, is the result of families collaborating with artists and writers to create specific, heartfelt portraits of missing loved ones and giving the public an opportunity to engage.

 In 2019, the stories of eight missing people were told.
 MPAN distributed 100,000 biodegradable coffee cups via cafes across Australia for National Missing Persons Week (4–10 August 2019).
 We ran a pop-up café in Sydney's Martin Place.
 The campaign was also a feature of Round 20 of the Australian Football League at the Melbourne Cricket Ground.

 Here is a snapshot of what we heard:

 In 2020, SenateSHJ were announced the winners of the CommsCon Pro Bono Award for our work with the Missing Persons Advocacy Network.
 Specifically, for our work in the Unmissables campaign during the 2019 National Missing Persons Week.

 The judges described the campaign as ‘a simple, effective and impactful campaign that leveraged Australian everyday behaviour to share real emotive stories’.